-If you’re looking forward to more daylight in the evenings, this will be good news.
-If you enjoy sleeping, not so much.
+If you enjoy sleeping, this will be good news.
+If you enjoy more daylight in the evenings, not so much.

 Daylight saving time is observed from the second Sunday in March to the first Sunday in November, according to the U.S. Department of Transportation.
 The USDOT has overseen the time change since 1966 when Congress transferred the responsibility from the Interstate Commerce Commission.

-Everywhere in the U.S., but Hawaii and most of Arizona observe the time change.
-To make matters more confusing, Navajo Nation in Arizona does observe DST.
+Everywhere in the U.S., except Hawaii and most of Arizona, observes the time change.
+To make matters more confusing, the Navajo Nation in Arizona does observe DST.
 Some U.S. territories, including Puerto Rico and the Virgin Islands, also do not change their clocks twice a year.

 In the past five years, states have increasingly pushed to remain on daylight saving time.
-According to the Farmer's Almanac, at least 33 have attempted to keep DST year-round through state legislative efforts.
+According to the Farmers' Almanac, at least 33 have attempted to keep daylight saving time year-round through state legislative efforts.

 Check ‘em, change ‘em